What is personal planning?

 How do I stay on track with my financial plan over the years?

 The personal planning process does not end once your initial plan has been created.
 Your plan should generally be reviewed at least once a year to make sure that it is up-to-date.
-It is also possible that you will need to modify your plan due to changes in the economy or your personal circumstances such as your goals or time horizons change, you experience a life-changing event, you have a specific or immediate financial planning need, your income or expenses substantially increase or decrease, or your portfolio has not performed as expected.
+It is also possible that you may need to modify your plan due to changes in the economy or your personal circumstances such as your goals or time horizons change, you experience a life-changing event, you have a specific or immediate financial planning need, your income or expenses substantially increase or decrease, or your portfolio has not performed as expected.

 What if I'm too busy?